pdemetci/PacManAI/_posts/2015-05-05-Our-Q-Learning-Implementation.markdown

 Q FUNCTION APPROXIMATION IMAGE
 Q VALUE UPDATING IMAGE

-Learning happens when agent updates the weights of the features based on its experience and learns which feature to prioritize.
+Learning happens when the agent updates the weights associated with each feature after every move and learns which features to prioritize.
 This makes the approximated Q value converge to the real Q value.

 WEIGHT UPDATING IMAGE